phpMussel/phpMussel/_docs/readme.en.md

 PHPMUSSEL COPYRIGHT 2013 and beyond GNU/GPLv2 by Caleb M (Maikuolan).

 This script is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 This script is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details, located in the `LICENSE` file within the `_docs` directory of the associated package and repository for this file and available also from:
+See the GNU General Public License for more details, located in the `LICENSE.txt` file within the `_docs` directory of the associated package and repository for this file and available also from:
 - <http://www.gnu.org/licenses/>.
 - <http://opensource.org/licenses/>.